compare absorption rates of Aquamin plant calcium vs rock-based calcium

 Rock-Based Calcium Like Calcium Carbonate

 Calcium carbonate is mined from limestone deposits or extracted from oyster shells.
 It's one of the most common and affordable calcium forms on the market, providing a high concentration of elemental calcium per dose.
-It requires stomach acid for breakdown, so it's typically recommended with meals.
+It is broken down with the help of stomach acid, so it is often taken with meals.

 Key Differences in Composition and Origin

 The primary distinction?
 Mineral profiles.
 Rock-based calcium carbonate delivers mostly calcium on its own, while Aquamin provides a broader blend of minerals naturally present in marine algae.
-This difference may influence how your body recognizes and integrates the calcium into bone tissue.
+This difference may influence how the body processes calcium.

 How Absorption Rates Compare: Science-Backed Insights